Diversity, Equity, and Inclusion at SAIC

-The School's Diversity Mission Statement:
+SAIC's Diversity Mission Statement:

 The School’s primary purpose is to cultivate a campus designed to encourage the discovery and development of significant ideas and images.
 The School is, therefore, committed to assembling a diverse community of faculty, students, and staff and to nurturing and creating an environment in which those different perspectives and backgrounds can be heard, valued, and utilized.

-In recognition of our community’s efforts toward this mission, SAIC has been awarded the Higher Education Excellence in Diversity(HEED) Award in 2014, 2015, and 2016.
+In recognition of our community’s efforts toward this mission, SAIC has been awarded the Higher Education Excellence in Diversity(HEED) Award in 2014, 2015, 2016, and 2017.
 Our continued recognition through this national award reflects the School’s ongoing commitment to diversity and inclusion across campus.

 To better support its diverse community of artists, designers, and scholars, the School of the Art Institute of Chicago has made diversity, equity, and inclusion (DEI) initiatives a significant element of its planning efforts.
 Over the past decade, these initiatives have established the current DEI staff positions in academic affairs and student affairs, diversified the reach of student admissions and faculty recruitment, incentivized diverse content in the curriculum, introduced DEI training for new community members, and increased programming and support structures to better nurture and create an environment that respects, values, and includes the backgrounds and perspectives of all its community members.